probablykasper/redlux/README.md

 # redlux

-AAC decoder for MPEG-4 (MP4, M4A etc) and AAC files.
-Supports rodio.

 [![Crates.io](https://img.shields.io/crates/v/redlux.svg)](https://crates.io/crates/redlux)
 [![Documentation](https://docs.rs/redlux/badge.svg)](https://docs.rs/redlux)

+AAC decoder for MPEG-4 (MP4, M4A etc) and AAC files, with rodio support

+Reads MPEG-4 containers using [rust-mp4](https://crates.io/crates/mp4), and then constructs ADTS headers for it.
+Decodes AAC to PCM using [fdk-aac c-bindings](https://crates.io/crates/fdk-aac).
+Check the examples for usage with [rodio](https://crates.io/crates/rodio).

 ## Caveats
 1. It only decodes the first AAC track it finds in an MPEG-4 container.